ESG Training

 What is ESG?

-ESG stands for Environmental, Social and Governance and is a framework designed to be embedded into an organization’s strategy and considers the ways in which the organization can generate value for all of its stakeholders such as team members, customers, suppliers, and investors.
+ESG stands for Environmental, Social and Governance and is a framework designed to be embedded into an organization’s strategy and considers the ways in which the organization generates value for all of its stakeholders such as team members, customers, suppliers, and investors.
 An ESG strategy identifies which environmental, social and governance issues are most important to the company and its stakeholders and informs how the organization can minimize related risks and seize related opportunities to create shared value.

 Examples of ESG Issues:

 • Environmental: The ‘E’ takes into account a company’s use of natural resources and the impact of the company’s operations on the environment, both in its direct operations and its supply chain.
 Examples of specific environmental issues include greenhouse gas emissions, energy use, water use, waste management and the environmental impact of the company’s products and services.
+As a fully remote software company without owned and operated facilities or a physical product, GitLab’s environmental footprint is relatively small, but is growing.
+GitLab conducts an annual greenhouse gas inventory that measures the company’s indirect emissions (Scope 3 emissions) that come from our supply chain, business travel, remote work, and investments.

 • Social: The ‘S’ takes into account how a company manages its relationships with its employees and the communities in which it operates, both in its direct operations and its supply chain.
 Examples of specific social issues include diversity of its workforce and its suppliers, employee work/life balance, employee pay equity, talent management and engagement, community engagement and the social impact of the company’s products and services.